 A few things I’ve learned (so far) from writing every day:

 - Writing makes me more intentional.
 I have specific times set aside to accomplish the things I want to accomplish, including writing.
 I have concrete goals established and have action steps planned about how to reach these goals.
 Each day, I work on the things that are most important, not the most urgent.
 Writing helps me understand which things are important and keeps me clear and focused by removing the thoughts and other noise swimming around inside my head.

 - You gain insight through writing.
 Writing helps you take a giant step back and look at things from a broader perspective.
 A perspective that if you were simply going through your normal day you would never have even noticed, let alone thought deeply about.
 Writing helps you understand yourself better by forcing you to notice, and then articulate, things about yourself and the world around you (I’m excited to share some of my specific experiences with this in a later post).

-Monday: Connect.
 It’s so easy to lose touch with the people who are most important in our lives because of busy schedules and for me, selfishness with my time.
 Mondays are set aside specifically to connect with people.
 Write a letter, type an email, send a text, make a call.
 Whatever it is, just connect with people.
 I’ve found throughout the week someone’s name will pop in my head who I want to connect with.
-Rather than simply having good intentions, now I write the name down.
+Before I would simply having good intentions but never follow through, now I write the name down.
 Then on Monday, I look at my list and connect with those people.

 If seeing self-improvement and accomplishing your life goals (or even defining them-I had to start there) sounds appealing to you, I highly encourage you to check out the above-mentioned resources.
 Gaining intention and insight is not only changing how I handle the stress of daily life, it’s changing the way I view myself and helping me recognize the importance of eliminating hurry and apathy.